Do you feel that your perineum has never been the same after childbirth?

 No. I exclusively use absorbable sutures, which dissolve naturally in the weeks following surgery.
 This eliminates the need for a return visit to remove stitches and ensures more comfort.

 Yes, and this is very common.
 In my practice, I combine perineoplasty with labiaplasty, labia majora reduction, pubic liposuction, and other surgeries as needed.
-The advantage of performing everything in the same surgical time is a single anesthesia, a single recovery, and a harmonious result of the whole.
+The advantage of performing everything in the same surgical time is a single anesthesia, a single recovery, and a cohesive overall result.

-Perineoplasty itself is not the surgery indicated for urinary incontinence.
+Perineoplasty itself is not the surgery specifically recommended for urinary incontinence.
 However, the strengthening of the pelvic floor musculature performed by Dr. Fabio Minotti can contribute to the improvement of mild urinary incontinence associated with perineal looseness.
 More severe cases of incontinence should be evaluated by a urogynecologist.

 There is no ideal age.
-Perineoplasty is indicated when there is a functional or aesthetic complaint, regardless of age.
-I receive patients from 25 to 65 years old.
-The most important factor is not age, but the conclusion of reproductive planning — ideally, the patient should not plan for any more vaginal births after surgery.
+Perineoplasty is recommended when there is a functional or aesthetic complaint, regardless of age.
+I see patients from 25 to 65 years old.
+The most important factor is not age, but the completion of family planning -- ideally, the patient should not plan for any more vaginal births after surgery.

 In the first consultation, I discuss in detail your complaints and expectations.
 I perform a complete physical examination of the intimate area, evaluating the perineum, pelvic floor muscles, vaginal opening, and all adjacent structures.
-I explain the procedure, the partnership with Dr. Fabio Minotti, postoperative care, and answer all your questions.
-The consultation lasts on average 30 to 40 minutes and is conducted with total respect and discretion.
+I explain the procedure, the partnership with Dr. Fabio Minotti, and postoperative care, and answer all your questions.
+The consultation lasts approximately 30 to 40 minutes and is conducted with complete respect and discretion.

 Rua Engenheiro Omar Rupp, 186